Public Safety Telecommunicator (Open File)

 Full-time Regular & Part-time on-call Positions

 Minimum Requirements: High school diploma or G.E.D. equivalent.
 Experience with video display terminals and keyboarding preferred.
 Utah State POST Dispatch certification desirable.
-Ideal applicant would have experience in data input, a spelling skill level of at least grade five, and typing skill of 40 wpm net as tested at the Department of Workforce Services.
-The applicant appointed to this position must obtain BCI terminal, EMD, and CPR certifications during 6 month probationary period.
+Ideal applicant would have experience in data input, and typing skill of 40 wpm.
+The applicant appointed to this position must obtain BCI terminal, EMD, and CPR certifications during probationary period.

 NOTE: Typing scores will be considered if submitted by the closing date.
 Typing scores will be accepted from any service or software that provides a printed result.
 However, all typing skills will be subject to verification.